 And if three-year-olds are any judge, Cato Corner may just make the greatest cheese in the world.
-As we began our tasting, (I’m assuming) Elizabeth warned me that some of their cheese are very strong and pungent – basically telling me that no way will my kid want a lot of their offerings.
+As we began our tasting, we were warned that some of their cheeses are very strong and pungent – basically telling me that no way will my kid want a lot of their offerings.
 “Eh,” I said,” bring it on.
 He has a very well developed palate.”

 (He really does.
 Some research suggests that those with Smith-Magenis Syndrome have diminished taste receptors which is somehow related to their diminished pain receptors.
 This would explain why Damian eats pretty much anything – from broccoli to extra spicy Doritos to ginger/soy salmon to asparagus to chicken tikka masala to … You get the point.
 Also, he’s been fed various Vietnamese foods throughout his life and has always been good with vegetables and fish.
 My guess it’s a combination of all this stuff…)